-This year isn’t like 2015, which was an incredible year for seeing Taurid fireballs (2015 photos here).
-But we’ve been seeing some Taurid photos, and this weekend is another good time to look for these meteors.
-This long-lasting shower – along with its sister shower, the South Taurids – runs throughout late October and November.
-The nominal peak of the North Taurids is on the night of November 11-12, 2018.
-Generally, this shower is at its strongest for several hours, centered around midnight local time (that midnight, the time on your clock, no matter where you are on the globe).
+This year probably won’t be like 2015, which was an incredible year for seeing Taurid fireballs (2015 photos here).
+This long-lasting North Taurid shower – along with its sister shower, the South Taurids – runs throughout late October and November.
+The nominal peak of the North Taurid meteor shower is on the night of November 11-12, 2020, but don’t let that stop you from watching throughout the month.
+Generally, this shower is at its strongest for several hours, centered around midnight local time (that’s midnight, the time on your clock, no matter where you are on the globe).

 In 2015, we received many reports and photos of bright and amazing Taurid fireballs.
 The Taurids may have a seven-year cycle for such amazing activity.
-We’re still waiting on the final word on the 2018 Taurids, and we have had reports of a few fireballs this year … but not nearly as many as in 2015.
+We’re still waiting on the final word on the 2020 Taurids.

 Still, keep watching.
 Meteor showers – by their nature – are hard to predict.
 They are, after all, the result of streams of debris in space.
 We don’t have those debris streams precisely mapped.
 So you never know for sure what is in store, when you watch a meteor shower.
 Some tips for watching below …